marmelab/react-admin/docs/DataProviders.md

             /**
              * If `false`, failed queries will not retry by default.
              * If `true`, failed queries will retry infinitely., failureCount: num
-             * If set to an integer number, e.g. 3, failed queries will retry until the failed query count meets that number.
+             * If set to an integer number, e.g., 3, failed queries will retry until the failed query count meets that number.
-             * If set to a function `(failureCount, error) => boolean` failed queries will retry until the function returns false.
+             * If set to a function `(failureCount, error) => boolean`, failed queries will retry until the function returns false.
              */
             retry: false,
             /**